Rosin Paper Or Felt Paper?

 Rosin paper was originally used as a protective barrier on wood subfloors not for moisture, but a method installers used years ago to keep plaster dust from getting in their eyes or blasting everywhere when a board was nailed in the old fashioned way, by hand.
 If you're familiar with the fine material that makes up plaster or drywall dust one can better understand the purpose.
 It also provided a smoother surface to slide boards around on older diagonal laid subfloors.

-Asphalt felt paper is installed by rolling out on the subfloor before installing nail or staple down products.
+Asphalt felt paper is installed by rolling out on the subfloor before installing nail down products.
 While overlapping of underlayment on the #15 is often up for debate, the #30 pound product will be too thick for this purpose and should be butted together.

 Manufacturers and Warranties!
 Be Careful